-The two vehicles were delivered new to the ER in March 1957.
-Initially no depot was acknowledged, in June '57 40A (Lincoln) was shown as their home.
+The two vehicles were listed as new to the ER in March 1957.
+Initially no depot was acknowledged, as the vehicles underwent testing before being allocated to 40A (Lincoln) in June '57.

 A survey in 1965 looking at DMU allocations and operations showed 50000/56000 along with 50001-13/24-7/9-49 and trailers 56001-11/3/6/24-49 being allocated to 40A (Lincoln).
 The depot's sets worked the following services:

 Considered non-standard, they were withdrawn in October 1967.
 For some years they languished around Lincoln.
 What happened to them in that period?
 Jon Stubley recalls seeing them operating through Heckington over the Whitsun Bank Holiday weekend of 1968.
 He distinctly remembers them on three dates - 29th 30th May and 4th June 1968 - standing out from the 114s because they didn't change gear when accelerating away from the station.
 Did they get pressed back into service to increase accomodation for the holiday weekend?
 It is unlikely they would be cannibalised for parts, being non-standard.
 He also added: "One anomaly I do have is that on the 21st May 1968, I have noted E50000 paired with E56047.
 Now I did not think it was possible to run an hydraulic transmission power car from the controls of any other trailer car than E56000, but it must have been unless the unit ran a very strange circular diagram which managed to get it back to Lincoln without reversal."